 UVA Global Address List (GAL)

 The UVA Global Address List (GAL) is accessible by all Academic Office 365 users.
 This directory enables these users to search names, email address, phone numbers, etc. for the users of this system.
 This address book will also return data for users of the UVA Health System GAL.

 The Public LDAP service at UVA is a directory of publicly-accessible information about UVA people, containing a subset of the available data in the UVA User Database.
 In the interest of protecting student privacy, the University limits direct access to the Public LDAP (effective Feb.
 1, 2017) — it can only be accessed from known UVA IP-Space (excluding guest IPs) and the IP space of known valid users.
 For users physically located at UVA or for applications that run from UVA servers, there should be no access problems.
 If a UVA user is off Grounds, they must use VPN to access Public LDAP (for instance, if you have configured an email client to query Public LDAP and you are off Grounds, the queries will not work — you must initiate a VPN session prior to reading email).

 - Public LDAP Access Request (requires Eservices account and credentials) — for server access to Public LDAP

 - Configure client software to use our public LDAP service

-The Private LDAP service at UVa is a directory containing almost all the information from the UVa User Database about all active members of the University community.
-Authority to access information about UVa people is determined on an application-by-application basis.
-Many University Web applications protected by the NetBadge service need access to the Private LDAP service to determine whether a user is a student or faculty/staff member, and is authorized to view the webpage they are requesting.
+The Private LDAP service at UVA is a directory containing information for active members of the University community.
+Authority to access information about UVA people is determined on an application-by-application basis.
+Many University Web applications protected by the NetBadge service need access to the Private LDAP service to determine a user's role and is authorized to view the webpage they are requesting.